Skip to main content

 2. Sentenced or released on parole or other federal supervised releases.
 A person who has been released from jail through parole or other federal supervised release has already been considered as having completed his/her sentence.

-5. On probation for a felony or misdemeanour charge.
+5. On probation for a felony or misdemeanor charge.
 These individuals are free to register or cast a vote in any election in the U.S.

-6. Currently serving time in jail for a misdemeanour case.
-As long as it is not a felony charge, the convicted person can exercise his voting rights through the help of the jail administrator or other authorities.
+6. Currently serving time in jail for a misdemeanor case.
+As long as it is not a felony charge, the convicted person can exercise their voting rights with the help of the jail administrator or other authorities.

-7. Sentenced to serve time in a halfway house such as a diversion client.
-These individuals are ex-offenders who are already released from prison; therefore, their rights to vote has been restored.
+7. Sentenced to serve time in a halfway house, such as a diversion client.
+These individuals are ex-offenders who have already been released from prison; therefore, their right to vote has been restored.

 You cannot vote in Colorado if you are: